The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 Digital retinal photography (DRP)

 The optical assistant may then take a photograph of the back of your eyes using a fundus camera.
 This image is saved and will be useful in monitoring changes in eye health on future visits.
-All of these pre-tests can be performed on separate pieces of equipment or on a single multifunctional machine.
+All of these diagnostic tests can be performed on separate pieces of equipment or on a single multifunctional machine.

 Optometrist check